john-cuffe/MAMBA2/README.md

  <a id="custom_models"/>

   - Users may wish to user their own custom matching model in addition to those available in MAMBA.
-  - If so, user must enter a fully self-contained function in _custom_matching_function.py_ to run, as well as set the custom_matching function in _mamba.properties_ to True.
+  - If so, user must enter a fully self-contained function in _custom_matching_function.py_ to run, as well as set the custom_matching function in your mamba properties file to True.
   - Must return a model-like object that has the same features (predict, scoring etc) as a standard scikit-learn model.
   - Currently, this model will be compared to the standard suite of matching models available to MAMBA, but future iterations will allow users to replace the MAMBA models completely.

 ## Imputation Methods
  <a id="imputation_methods"/>
   - Imputation of missing data is a major element of record linkage problems.
-MAMBA takes a more hands-off (i.e. the user has to do it) approach to this problem, but offers users two options to fill in misisng values, set in the imputation_method variable of _mamba.properties_.
+MAMBA takes a more hands-off (i.e. the user has to do it) approach to this problem, but offers users two options to fill in misisng values, set in the imputation_method variable in your mamba_properties.
     - Imputer:
       - With this option, any missing values for 'fuzzy' or 'numeric distance' variables are replaced iterative imputer.
-See the [scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) for futher details.
+See the [scikit-learn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.impute.IterativeImputer.html) for further details.
         - While this option is easy to implement, it may result in non-sensical outcomes or potentially be subject to existing missing biases in the data.
     - Nominal:
       - This option follows a more traditional approach of converting the continuous fuzzy and numeric variables to nominal variables, and then assigning cases with missing data a particular value.